Machine-Learning Insights into the Entanglement-trainability Correlation of Parameterized Quantum Circuits: Preliminary

 with $|u\rangle = \sum{u_{i}|i\rangle}$ and $|v\rangle = \sum{v_{i}|i\rangle}$.

-As a global measure of multi-particle entanglement for pure states, MW has been widely employed as an effective tool in various quantum information applications \cite{5-33,5-37}, offering insights into entanglement properties.
-Notably, it is particularly suitable for quantifying entangling capability by evaluating the quantity and diversity of entangled states that PQCs can generate \cite{5}.

-In detail, to evaluate the entangling capability ($Ent$) for a PQC, we can approximate $Ent$ by sampling the parameter space and calculating the average Meyer-Wallach measure $(MW)$ of the output states of a PQC, as shown below:
+As a global measure of multi-particle entanglement for pure states, the MW measure has been widely employed as an effective tool in various quantum information applications \cite{5-33,5-37}, offering insights into entanglement properties.
+It is particularly suitable for quantifying the entangling capabilities of PQCs by evaluating their output states \cite{5}.
+In detail, the entangling capability of a PQC is measured by the average MW entanglement (${\bar {\cal E}}_{\rm MW}$) among the PQC's output states, sampled in the parameter space of $\bm \theta$, i.e.,

-where $S = \lbrace\theta_i\rbrace$ is the sampled parameter vector in the parameter space of a PQC.
-We must sample the parameter space sufficiently in order to ensure that the entangling capability calculated by Eq.(\ref{equ5}) converges to a high confidence level, as shown in Fig.\ref{fig2}.
+where $S = \lbrace\theta_i\rbrace$ represents the sets of sampled parameter vectors in the parameter space of a PQC and $|S|$ represents the number of sampled parameter vectors.
+We must sample the parameter space sufficiently to ensure the convergence of ${\bar {\cal E}}_{\rm MW}$ calculated by Eq.(\ref{equ7}).
+Fig.~\ref{SI-fig1}(a) indicates that $|S|$ should be on the order of twenty thousand.